 IOM will continue to support the Government in preparing and putting in place measures and strategies ahead of time to mitigate the spread of the Ebola Virus Disease.
 In partnership with the Congolese Ministry of Health, particularly the National Programme for Border Health (PNHF), IOM will continue to implement preparedness activities at strategic points of entry and points of control (POE/POC), using information on population mobility to minimize disease transmission to new areas and across borders.
 IOM will assist the Ministry of Health to contain the disease at borders and along main migratory routes.

 IOM will seek to support interventions that aim at improving access to sufficient and safe health services for conflict-affected populations and host communities, with special attention to vulnerable cases among migrants (children, pregnant women, elderly and survivors of GBV) in displacement sites, host communities and return areas in North Kivu, Tanganyika, and Ituri.
 As the Ebola epidemic continues, IOM will assist the Ministry of Health to continue to respond to the outbreak at Points of Entry (POE) and along major migratory routes.
 In close partnership with the National Programme for Border Health programme (PNHF), IOM will continue to implement disease surveillance and prevention activities at POE and Health Screening Points within and along the borders in North Kivu and Ituri Provinces.
+The main objective is to contribute to efforts to reach and remain at 0 case of transmissions of EVD through operational capacity building of the Provincial Health Divisions related to active surveillance at POE / POC.

 For all regional Ebola-related activities, please see IOM's Ebola Virus Disease - Regional Emergency Health Response Plan 2020-2022.